EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi.md

 *(Add gif of object detector in action here?)*

-Part 1 of my TensorFlow Lite guide gives [instructions](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi#video) for using the TFLite_detection_image.py and TFLite_detection_video.py scripts.
+Part 1 of my TensorFlow Lite training guide gives [instructions](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi#video) for using the TFLite_detection_image.py and TFLite_detection_video.py scripts.
 Make sure to use `python3` rather than `python` when running the scripts.

+## Part 2 - Run Edge TPU Object Detection Models on the Raspberry Pi Using the Coral USB Accelerator
+The [Coral USB Accelerator](https://coral.withgoogle.com/products/accelerator/) is a USB hardware accessory for speeding up TensorFlow models.
+You can buy one here (Amazon Associate link).

+*(Add picture of USB Accelerator and the Edge TPU chip)* The USB Accelerator uses the Edge TPU (TensorFlow Processing Unit), which is an ASIC (application-specific integrated circuit) chip specially designed for highly parallelized processing.
+The extreme paralellization means it can perform up to 4 trillion arithmetic operations per second!
+This is perfect for running deep neural networks, which require millions of multiplication operations to generate outputs from a single batch of input data.
+My Master's degree was in ASIC design so the Edge TPU is very cool and interesting to me!

+It makes object detection models run WAY faster, and it's easy to set up.
+These are the steps we'll go through to set up the Coral USB Accelerator:

+Will pick up from here tomorrow!